Lecture Notes in Cosmology: Application: neutrinos

 \subsection{Massive neutrinos}

-The 2015 Nobel Prize in Physics has been awarded to Takaaki Kajita and Arthur B. McDonald \textit{for the discovery of neutrino oscillations, which shows that neutrinos have mass} (quoting from the Nobel Prize website).
-Indeed, neutrino flavours oscillate among the leptonic families (electron, muon and tau), e.g. an electronic neutrino can turn into a muonic one and a tau one, depending on its energy and on how far it travels.
+The 2015 Nobel Prize in Physics was awarded to Takaaki Kajita and Arthur B. McDonald \textit{for the discovery of neutrino oscillations, which shows that neutrinos have mass} (quoting from the Nobel Prize website).
+Indeed, neutrino flavors oscillate among the leptonic families (electron, muon, and tau); e.g., an electron neutrino can turn into a muon one or a tau one, depending on its energy and on how far it travels.

-The most stringent constraints on neutrino mass do not come from particle accelerators but cosmology: $\sum m_\nu < 0.194$ eV at 95\% CL from the Planck collaboration \cite{Ade:2015xua}.
-The neutrino mass is thus very small and this does not change relevantly the early history of the universe whereas it has some impact at late-times for structure formation \cite{Lesgourgues:2006nd}.
-Using Eq.~\eqref{endensf} and the FD distribution, the massive neutrino energy density can be calculated as follows:
+The most stringent constraints on neutrino mass do not come from particle accelerators but from cosmology: $\sum m_\nu c^2 < 0.12$ eV from the Planck collaboration \cite{Planck:2018vyg}.
+The neutrino mass is thus very small, and this does not significantly change the early history of the universe; however, it has some impact at late-times for structure formation \cite{Lesgourgues:2006nd}.
+Suppose that a single family of neutrinos and antineutrinos has become non-relativistic only recently.
+What would their energy density and density parameter be today?
+Being non-relativistic, we can express their energy density as follows: